 Well, private lenders are an option if you need a loan quickly and don’t have the income or credit score to back it up.
 The downside is that private lenders offer higher interest rates.

 Alternative lenders are another option.
 They charge more than their “normal” counterparts but don’t require all the fancy documentation to get you a loan.
 While rates are moderately higher, they are a better option than private mortgage financing.

 Credit unions exist as a possible avenue too.
 Mortgage brokers have access to many different mortgage financing channels.
 This is what makes them so versatile.
-Just make sure they are knowledgeable and understand the ins-and-outs of stated income mortgages
+Just make sure they are knowledgeable and understand the ins and outs of stated-income mortgages

 A professional mortgage broker can simplify the entire process.
-And, save you a lot of time, money and help you avoid potential mistakes.
+And, save you a lot of time, and money and help you avoid potential mistakes.
 Mortgage brokers don’t lend money.
 Instead, they review your financial history and status and pair you with a lender that meets your needs.